-3. Severe compression on the fetal head may cause a fracture of a skull bone with laceration or direct injury of the underlying brain tissue (Kelly 1963).
+3. Severe compression on the fetal head may cause a fracture of a skull bone with laceration or direct injury of the underlying brain tissue.86

 Lennart Lindgren studied the effects of pressure gradient on the fetal cranium.
 He observed that during labor the fetus is influenced mainly by two stress factors -- decreased oxygenation and pressure of the uterine contractions.
 He concluded that the fetal cranium is subjected to pressures of various kinds and magnitudes that result in various types of deformation of the fetal skull bones during the labor process.
-Another result of this pressure is various kinds of cerebral lesions (Lindgren 1977).
+Various kinds of cerebral lesions also result from these pressures.87

-Hyperstimulation and Decrease in Cerebral Perfusion - Ischemia
+Third Mechanism: Hyperstimulation and Decrease in Cerebral Perfusion - Ischemia